courageous-chip/courageous-chip/.github/pull_request_template.md

-## ⚠️ This pull request is blocked by
+## :warning: Is this blocked?

+- Blocked by \#

-## 👊 What are the proposed changes?
+## :fist_oncoming: What are the proposed changes?

-What are the changes you are making to the codebase?
-A bug fix, a feature added, UI or infrastructure changes.
+- What are the changes you are making to the codebase?

-## 🤔 Why have you made this changes?
+## :thinking: Why are you proposing these changes?

-Describe the changes you have made and why it is valuable to the codebase.

-## 🧪 How Has This Been Tested?
+- Why have you proposed these changes to the codebase?

+## :woman_scientist: How has this been tested?

-Provide instructions for your tests that are reproducible.
+1. Provide reproducible instructions for your tests
+2. ...

 - [ ] Test A
 - [ ] Test B

+### :octocat: Issue

+- Closes \#